French-Italian fight puts a deal helping migrants in peril

 Aid workers on the Ocean Viking said they had performed 479 medical consultations since Oct.
 22.

-They said some of the people rescued had injuries from fuel burns, serious sunburns, and suffered from dehydration.
+They said some of the people rescued had injuries from fuel burns, serious sunburns, or suffered from dehydration.
 Others reported abuse during their journeys to Europe.

 Follow AP's coverage of global migration: https://apnews.com/hub/migration